 My son has not been trying to say any words, not even mama.
 Is this abnormal?
 He’s 21 months old.
 I am really worried that something is wrong with him, because I think it is very late not to talk a at all at 21 months of age.

-Normal If Baby Not Talking At 21 Months?
+Baby Not Talking At 21 Months – Some Tips

 I would suggest to check with your public health nurse or doctor on this, just to discard the possibility that your son has a hearing problem.
 You can do a quick test at home by sneaking up behind him and make a scrunching noise with paper and see if he turns to that side to find the noise.